Developing a Successful State Environmental Health Program for Schools

 Others outside of state agencies, such as Cooperative Extension System Offices, might also be able to provide expertise on promoting healthy school environments.
 The Cooperative Extension System is a nationwide educational network funded by the U.S. Department of Agriculture to provide research-based information.
 Cooperative Extension System offices can provide locally relevant information on environmental issues including, but not limited to, radon, mold, and integrated pest management.

-Another resource available to state environmental health programs for schools is Pediatric Environmental Health Specialty Units (PEHSUs), which provide consultation and recommendations on children's environmental health issues.
+Another resource available to state environmental health programs for schools is Pediatric Environmental Health Specialty Units (PEHSUs)Exit, which provide consultation and recommendations on children's environmental health issues.
 PEHSUs are academically based, typically at university medical centers, and are located across the United States, Canada, and Mexico.
 PEHSUs form a respected network of experts in children's environmental health that is capable of responding to requests for information throughout North America and can offer advice on prevention, diagnosis, management, and treatment of environmentally related health effects in children.
 In addition, the PEHSU network can be helpful in interpreting reports or testing results from on-site school environmental health investigations and in providing risk communication to school stakeholders.
 PEHSUs work with schools and health care professionals, parents, community groups, and others to provide information on protecting children from environmental hazards.